NVlabs/FPSci/data-files/startupConfigReadme.md

 # Introduction
-The startup config is the highest level configuration file provided to the `abstract-fps` application.
+The startup config is the highest level configuration file provided to `FirstPersonScience`.
 This file specifies the experiment configuration path, as well as the user configuration path and play mode.

 ## Fields
 The following fields are valid for a startupconfig.Any file: